Life After Dave Ramsey’s Baby Step 7

 Baby Step 8: Max Out Tax-Favored Retirement Accounts

-Up until this point in Dave Ramsey’s Baby Steps, he’s told his readers to invest 15% of their income in tax favored retirement vehicles.
-In my humble opinion, Baby Step 8 is an excellent time to consider completely maxing those out to get their full benefits.
+Up until this point in Dave Ramsey’s Baby Steps, he’s told his readers to invest 15% of their income in tax-favored retirement vehicles.
+In my humble opinion, Baby Step 8 is an excellent time to max those out to get their full benefits.

 401k, 403b and 457 Plans